Poliplex PE100 Pipe

 - Rust and corrosion free

-- Long length availability to minimise joints
+- Long length pipes available to minimise amount of joints

 - Complete range of fittings